LuisColome/core-functionality-plugin/README.md

 ## Requirements

-- WordPress 4.2 , tested up to 4.3
+- WordPress 4.2 , tested up to 5.3.2

 ## Installation

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

+## Changelog

+### 0.0.9

+- Added more nodes to remove from WordPress Admin Bar.
+Just uncommoment to remove.
+- Added the file 'kill-pingbacks.php' to kill all the pingbacks from WordPress.
+- Tested in 5.3.2 WordPress version.
+- Updated README.md file.

 ## Credits , Copyright and License